 - Reduces up to 90% of dead hair.

 The Furminator de-shedding tool is another tool that can help remove the loose parts of your Husky’s undercoat thanks to the specially designed stainless steel head.
-The head has a curve to it, so it’s gentler on your Husky as you brush, and the teeth efficiently move through the topcoat to access the loose hair, dry skin, and other debris beneath.
+The head has a curve to it, so it’s gentler on them as you brush, and the teeth efficiently move through the topcoat to access the loose hair, dry skin, and other debris beneath.

-This tool also has a very grippy ergonomic handle that is comfortable to hold in either hand and makes grooming sessions easier on your and your pet.
+This tool also has a very grippy ergonomic handle that is comfortable to hold in either hand and makes grooming sessions easier on you and your pet.
 This tool also has protected edges to prevent sharp areas from making contact with your dog’s skin as you brush, and a fur release button to limit disruptions during brushing due to hair build-up.

 SleekEZ Deshedding Tool